toluwaanimi/uncommon/README.md

 Swagger is a popular tool for documenting APIs, and it provides a user-friendly interface that allows developers to explore and test API endpoints.
 In order to view Swagger documentation for an API.

-The route http://localhost:3000/docs can be used to view the Swagger documentation
+The URL http://localhost:3000/docs can be used to view the Swagger documentation or `https://uncommon-deployment.herokuapp.com/docs`

 # Domain Driven Architecture